Balojustin/Foresight-Pharmaceuticals/README.md

 >Poland only had sales data recorded for 2018.

-> West Germany with states such as Frankfurt, Dortmund, Dusseldorf, Cologne, Stuggart generated the most revenue.
+> West Germany with cities such as Frankfurt, Dortmund, Dusseldorf, Cologne, Stuggart generated the most revenue.

 >The revenue generated peaked in 2018 after which a continuous decline in generated revenue per year was observed.

-> Of the 6 product classes, the analgesics were the most grossing products with Ionclotide (an analgesic) being the most valuable product of all the 249 products.
+> Of the 6 product classes, the analgesics were the top grossing products with Ionclotide (an analgesic) being the most valuable product of all the 249 products.

 > At the retail level, the pharmacy channel generates more revenue compared to the hospital channel.
 The retail sub channel accounts for 28.3% of the total revenue generated and is the highest grossing sub channel.

+> One other key observation is the revenue generated was directly proportional to the number of distributors.

 Link to the interactive report: https://app.powerbi.com/view?r=eyJrIjoiNDc1NTE2YTMtNjJiMC00Njc5LWIyNWUtNzZhNDQ4MTViNGI2IiwidCI6IjliZWQ0MzhhLTZiODMtNDUyZS04ZTM3LThiYzY0YzUxOTAyNCJ9